adibzter/borang-chrome-extension/README.md

 # Borang Chrome Extension | Google Form spammer

+## ⚠ Open-source version of Borang is archived

+- The existing source code will remain on Github

+- Borang will be developed privately

+- We hope to meet again with other cool open-source projects!"

 ## About this project

 - This open-source project was initially created for students who need to get certain amount of respondents for their survey.